mopidy/mopidy/docs/changelog/index.md

     properties, and bus messages are supported unchanged, so this should hopefully be an uneventful upgrade. (#2127, !2250)

+- Upgraded the scanner pipeline from using the `typefind` and `decodebin` GStreamer elements to using `parsebin`.

+    `parsebin` is the modern parsing stage also used internally by `uridecodebin3`.
+It demuxes and parses streams without ever plugging decoders, which is exactly what the scanner wants.
+This replaces the previous custom `autoplug-select` callback that faked the same behaviour on top of `decodebin`. (#2127, !2250)

 ## v4.0.1 (2026-05-16)

 - Deps: Fix support for Cyclopts >= 3.12, < 4.3.
 We accidentally relied on